christophmschaefer/miluphcuda/material-config/CREATE-MATERIAL-CONFIG.md

 * *eos.type = 6* ...
 P-alpha + Murnaghan EoS
 * *eos.type = 13* ...
 P-alpha + ANEOS

-in addition to the parameters for the respective EoS, you need the following:
+In addition to the parameters for the respective EoS, you need the following:

         Key                 Type    Default             Details
         _______________________________________________________